brennanbrown/stars/index.md

 - [TaskRatchet/bm](https://github.com/TaskRatchet/bm) -
 - [wakatime/obsidian-wakatime](https://github.com/wakatime/obsidian-wakatime) - Obsidian.md plugin for automatic time tracking and metrics generated from your Obsidian usage activity.
 - [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - Markdown as a platform
-- [PKM-er/obsidian-zotero](https://github.com/PKM-er/obsidian-zotero) - Obsidian.md integrates with Zotero, create literature notes and insert citations from a Zotero library.
+- [PKM-er/obsidian-zotlit](https://github.com/PKM-er/obsidian-zotlit) - A third-party project that aims to facilitate the integration between Obsidian.md and Zotero, by providing a set of community plugins for both Obsidian and Zotero.
 - [jackyzha0/quartz](https://github.com/jackyzha0/quartz) - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites
 - [brianlovin/briOS](https://github.com/brianlovin/briOS) - My personal website.
 - [kevboh/longform](https://github.com/kevboh/longform) - A plugin for Obsidian that helps you write and edit novels, screenplays, and other long projects.